 Pangot is a paradise, whether you’re looking for an extended weekend trip, a longer duration journey connecting with nature, or spending some alone time with your partner.
 From solace to nature’s company – it is all wrapped up beautifully in nature’s lap.
 This off-beat location with great connectivity is always awaiting your warm embrace.

 Please feel free to post any queries or doubts you might have in planning your trip.
-If you have been to Pangot, I’d love to hear your thoughts and any other information you might feel will be worth sharing with other fellow travellers and prove helpful to them as comments.
+If you have been to Pangot, I’d love to hear your thoughts and any other information you might feel will be worth sharing with other fellow travelers and prove helpful to them as comments.